 Wristband Trends for 2020

 When it comes to access control for major events such as festivals, concerts, sports competitions and conferences, wristbands of varying materials are increasingly being used the world over.
 And going into 2020, wristbands will continue to dominate the event-going scene with design and technological innovations, introducing a number of interesting trends.
-We look at wristband trends for 2020.
+We look at wristband trends for this year.

 1. More festivals means more wristbands